ibm-cloud-academy/content/setup/set_up_linux.md

-## Set up a Linux machine or VMware image
+## Preparing a Linux machine or virtual machine for the Labs
-This document provides the steps for installing the software required to begin the exercises on a Linux machine.
-It can also be used to set up the software on a VMware virtual machine image.
-The sequence is as follows:
+This document provides the steps to install the software necessary for the lab exercises on a Linux machine.
+It can also be used to set up the software on a VMware Linux virtual machine.

-1. Download VMware Workstation Pro, if you do not have it already
+If you are working with a native Linux machine and not a virtual machine, you can start with Step 4.
+You can also skip to Step 4 if you want to work with an existing Ubuntu virtual machine image.

+1. Install VMware
 2. Download the Ubuntu Operating System
 3. Create a virtual machine
 4. Install Java JDK 1.8
-5. Edit the system PATH
+5. Create JAVA_HOME environment variable
 6. Install GIT
 7. Install cURL
 8. Install node.js